Nicom55/Propel/README.md

 # Propel
+Propel is an app that lets you cheer on your friends and your community, and receive support as you tackle your own goals.

-Things I learned when building this app:
+New things I've learned by building this app:

+- Nested resources and routes
-- link_to and link_to_if
+- More about link_to and link_to_if
+- User sign-in and sessions
+- Password encryption with bcrypt
+- Bootstrap